|Profession(s)||Actor and Director|

 - He wanted to join the IIT, but he could not clear the entrance exam.

 - He then studied Mathematics in his graduation.
 He used to give mathematics and science tuitions to meet his financial expenses.
-He shared the life of his college days, in an interview, he said,
+In an interview, while talking about his college days, he said,

 Early days were confused and hard and listless.
 I was studying mathematics (honors), teaching mathematics and science to school students and earning a meagre salary of 800 rupees a month to pay for my theatre classes, tickets, and films.
 I enrolled in a workshop with Habib Tanvir in Delhi and he found me enthusiastic and hard working and took me on in his group Naya Theatre, where I joined as an actor at a salary of 50 rupees per show and 40 rupees a day per diem, travelled to small places in a bus performing for a year.
 Soon I finished my graduation and headed to Bombay right away.”

-- In an interview, he shared that his father had stopped talking to him when he dropped his studies and opt acting as a career, he said,
+- In an interview, he shared that his father had stopped talking to him when he dropped his studies and opted acting as a career, he said,

 My dad did not talk to me for a couple of years.
 I wanted to get into an IIT and when that didn’t happen, I joined (the late) Habib Tanveer’s acting classes.
 It was a very difficult phase of my life because there was a point when I felt that I had no one to come home to.
 If you know what I mean…that sounds very scary for a struggler who is living everyday to get up and fight it out in the big, bad world of Bollywood.”

-- He is trained in Chau, a dance form under the Bhumikeshwar Singh’s academy ‘Triveni Kala Sangam.’
+- He is trained in Chhau, a dance form that is popular in eastern India, under Bhumikeshwar Singh’s academy ‘Triveni Kala Sangam.’

 - In an interview, he shared a few incidents of his childhood memories, he said,